 A miserable, three-week rain storm halted further travel.
 They were stuck at "Dismal Nitch" for six days before the Corps established what they called "Station Camp" on Nov 15, remaining there for 10 days.
 Their first glimpse of the actual Pacific came on November 18, when they hiked over the hill at Cape Disappointment to view a wild and inhospitable coast.

-On November 24, by vote of the entire Corps including Sacagawea and York, they decided to make their winter camp on the Oregon side of the river.
+On November 24, by a vote of the entire Corps including Sacagawea and York, they decided to make their winter camp on the Oregon side of the river.
 Choosing a site based on the availability of elk and river access to the ocean, the Corps built their winter quarters.
 They called their settlement "Fort Clatsop," in honor of the friendly local people.
 Fort building commenced on December 9, 1805.

 The entire winter was wet and miserable for the Corps.
 In addition to resting and restocking their supplies, Expedition members spent their time exploring the surrounding region.